lescai-teaching/rnaseq-tutorial/docs/de_rstudio.md

 dds_final <- DESeq(dds_filtered)
 ```

-The **DESeq()** function is a high-level wrapper that simplifies the process of differential expression analysis by combining multiple steps into a single function call:
+The `DESeq()` function is a high-level wrapper that simplifies the process of differential expression analysis by combining multiple steps into a single function call:

 ![overview](./img/DESeq_function.png)

 This makes the workflow more user-friendly and ensures that all necessary preprocessing and statistical steps are executed in the correct order.
 The key functions that **DESeq2** calls include:
-- estimateSizeFactors: to normalize the count data;
+- **estimateSizeFactors**: to normalise the count data;
-- estimateDispersion: to estimate the dispersion;
+- **estimateDispersion**: to estimate the dispersion;
-- nbinomWaldTest: to perform differential expression test.
+- **nbinomWaldTest**: to perform differential expression test.

 The individual functions can be carried out also singularly as shown below: